 Asbestos Awareness Training Course

-This Asbestos Awareness Training course will help you to comply with the current legislation and to become aware of the dangers of Asbestos.
+This online Asbestos Awareness Training course will help you to comply with the current legislation and to become aware of the dangers of Asbestos.
 For those whom work in building maintenance or refurbishment will benefit greatly from achieving this certificate.

 Asbestos is highly dangerous and for anyone who may come into contact with asbestos fibres, they will need adequate information.
 Completing this course will help you to comply with the Control of Asbestos Regulations 2012, a team or individuals will understand the risks of being exposed and where they may expect to find it.